Seeed-Studio/Seeed_Arduino_SPA06/README.md

   - Fully compatible with the Arduino Wire library.
   - Supports both default and alternate I2C addresses.

+- **SPI Communication**
+  - Fully compatible with the Arduino SPI library.

 - **Cross-Platform Compatibility**:
   - Compatible with all Arduino boards and architectures.